flyncodes/wiki-content-test/origins/alchemist.md

 ## General Stats

 The child of a village Librarian and a witch.
-Specializes in enchanting potions, and explosives
+Specializes in enchanting potions, and explosives.
 Difficulty / Complexity: 4

 ## Mobility

-Speed: 105% (Sneaking: 30%) Jump Height:100% ( Gravity: 100%)
+Speed: 105% (Sneaking: 30%) Jump Height:100% (Gravity: 100%)
 Luck: 0.0
 Size: 100%
 Metabolic Adjustment: 0.0